nogibjj/Nzarama_Kouadio_DE_Mini_Project8/README.md

 The project uses JSON to store table data, allowing persistence between runs.
 Data is saved in the db.json file.

+# Binary Artifact

+A pre-built binary executable is provided via the GitHub Actions CI/CD workflow.
+It can be downloaded directly from the GitHub Actions artifacts.

+- Go to the GitHub Actions tab of this repository.
+- Select the latest workflow run.
+- Download the `release-binary` artifact.

 # Set Up Instructions

 You can interact with the project either by running it directly from source code using cargo or by using the provided binary executable.
 Follow the instructions below for each method.